deephaven/deephaven-ipywidgets/README.md

 You can install using `pip`.

-If running with the embedded server, install with the following:
+If running with the embedded server (`deephaven-server`), install with the following:
 ```shell
 pip install "deephaven-ipywidgets[server]"
 ```